nilx/io_bds/README.txt

 Compile io_bds.c with your program, and include io_bds.h to get the function declarations.
 You can use io_bds.c with C or C++ code.

+## WRITE

+Write a float array with
+  io_bds_write_flt(fname, data, nx, ny, nc)
+  - fname: the file name, '-' for standard output (use it!)
+  - data: float array
+  - nx, ny, nc: array size

+data is a unidimensional C array and nx, ny and nc are just indications about how to interpret this array in a 3D context.
+For example, you can transmit the same data array of 49152 floats as ... io_bds_write_flt('-', data, 128, 128, 4);
+  io_bds_write_flt('-', data, 256, 256, 1);
+  io_bds_write_flt('-', data, 1024, 48, 1);
+... and the same data will be received on the other side, but probably not processed the same way.

 ## READ

-TODO: REWRITE

-The image is read into a single array.
-For multiple channel images, the output array successively contains each channel.
-For example, a color image with 30 rows and 40 columns is read into a single array of 3600 cells, with:

-* the first 1200 cells (30 x 40) containing the red channel
-* the next 1200 cells containing the green channel
-* the last 1200 cells containing the blue channel

-In each channel, the image is stored row after row.

-No image structure is needed, and the image size information is collected via pointer parameters.

-The read function is:

-* io_bds_read_flt(fname, &nx, &ny, &nc)
+The data is read into a single float array with data = io_bds_read_flt(fname, &nx, &ny, &nc)
-  read a float array
+  - data: float array on freshly allocated memory
-  - fname: file name; the standard input stream is used if fname is "-"
+  - fname: the file name, '-' for standard output (use it!)
-  - nx, ny, nc: variables to fill with the image size.
+  - nx, ny, nc: size_t variables to fill with the image size

-## WRITE

-TODO: REWRITE

-The image is written from a single array, with the same layout as the one received from the read functions.

-The write function is:

-* io_png_write_flt(fname, data, nx, ny, nc)
-  write an image from a [0,1] float array
-  - fname: file name, the standard output stream is used if fname is "-"
-  - data: image array
-  - nx, ny, nc: image size
+The float array is unidimentional, with nx*ny*nc elements. ny, ny and nc are an indication about the 3D interpretation of this array.

 ## EXAMPLE